leighklotz/llamafiles/README.md

 If the server is not local, set the environment variable `VIA_API_CHAT_BASE`, which defaults to `http://localhost:5000`.

-You can run `llamafiles` in server mode with [scripts/start-server.sh](scripts/start-server.sh) or by using Oobabooga/text-generation-webui (see #References).
+You can run `llama.cpp` in server mode with [scripts/start-server.sh](scripts/start-server.sh) or by using Oobabooga/text-generation-webui (see #References).

 The [scripts/via.sh](via.sh) CLI tool provides access to server-specific commands, such as model loading and unloading.